SupermanMario/bot-policies/terms.md

 Last Updated: April 30, 2025

 ## 1. Agreement to Terms
-By using our Discord bot ("Bot"), you agree to these Terms of Service.
+By using our Discord bot ("Fetch+"), you agree to these Terms of Service.
 If you disagree with any part, please do not use the Bot.

 ## 2. Usage Rights
 - Users must comply with Discord's Terms of Service